Ramabanam

-Ramabanam is a 2023 Indian Telugu-language action drama film directed by Sriwass from a story written by Bhupathi Raja.
+Ramabanam is a 2023 Indian Telugu-language culinary action drama film directed by Sriwass from a story written by Bhupathi Raja.
 It stars an ensemble cast featuring Gopichand, Dimple Hayathi, Jagapathi Babu, Nassar, Vennela Kishore, Tarun Arora and Sachin Khedekar.
 The soundtrack and background score were composed by Mickey J. Meyer.

 Ramabanam was released on 5 May 2023 where it received mixed to negative reviews from critics and bombed at the box office.

 Plot

 Rajaram runs a restaurant who lives with his wife Bhuvaneshwari, younger brother Vikram “Vicky” and the rest of their family.
 While Rajaram believes in a peaceful, law-abiding lifestyle, Vicky is rebellious in situations where they face injustice.
-After a disagreement with a rival restaurateur named Paparao, Vicky burns down Paparao’s house, where Rajaram attempts to force Vicky to surrender to the police.
+After a disagreement with a rival restaurateur named Paparao, Vicky burns down Paparao's house, where Rajaram attempts to force Vicky to surrender to the police.
 This results in Vicky escaping from his hometown to Kolkata.
 Years later, Vicky is a renowned gangster in Kolkata under his adoptive father Guptha and falls in love with a girl named Bhairavi, who too reciprocates his feelings.
-However, Bhairavi’s father refuses to accept the union as he believes Vicky is an orphan.
+However, Bhairavi's father refuses to accept the union as he believes Vicky is an orphan.
 Vicky takes Bhairavi to Hyderabad to meet his family.

-Being unaware of Vicky’s status as a gangster and rejoiced at his return after years, the family wholeheartedly accepts the relationship.
+Being unaware of Vicky's status as a gangster and rejoiced at his return after years, the family wholeheartedly accepts the relationship.
 At this juncture, Vicky discovers that his family is under the threat of GK, a renowned food manufacturer and the son-in-law of Paparao.
 GK is at loggerheads with Rajaram, who publicly insulted GK Foods and attempted to expose the adulteration practices in the organization.
 In retaliation, GK orchestrated the poisoning of a batch of food that was donated by Rajaram to an orphanage, rendering the children who consumed it hospitalized and fighting for their lives.
 Rajaram is under the threat of being imprisoned at any given moment, but had instructed the family to maintain a facade in front of Vicky.